yzong0107/33---Selenium-CPPM-accounting-changes/README.md

 # Install the program

-1. Install [Miniconda (Python3.7)](https://docs.conda.io/en/latest/miniconda.html) and install it on your local machine.
+1. Install [Miniconda (Python3.7)](https://docs.conda.io/en/latest/miniconda.html)  on your local machine.
 You can access conda via the console, to make sure it's properly installed please run `conda -V` to display the version.

 2. Create new virtual environment.
 Open Anaconda Prompt and run: